radwankakar/infrastructure/docs/how-we-work/management-ops-and-planned-work.md

-# Balancing Both and Ops and Implementation Work
+# Balancing Both Ops and New Implementation Work

 ## Background